TanStack/react-charts/README.md

 );
 ```

+## Documentation

+Documentation is **not complete**.
+The most detailed usage examples are visible by [browsing the website's examples](https://github.com/react-tools/react-charts/tree/master/www/src/containers).

+What sparse documentation is available in this readme is being progressively worked on below.

 ## Data Model

 React-Charts uses a common and very flexible data model based on arrays of **series** and arrays of **datums**.
 You can either use the model defaults directly, or use **data accessors** to materialize this structure.